VirtoCommerce/vc-docs/platform/user-guide/docs/rating-reviews/overview.md

 # Overview [In Progress]

-The **Ratings and Reviews** module empowers users to contribute reviews and ratings for entities within the system.
+The **Customer Review** module (called **Ratings and Reviews** in the main menu) manages ratings and reviews for entities within the system.

 You can use rating information for sorting and filtering review objects.
-Ratings and reviews can be displayed for users upon request.
+Ratings and reviews can be displayed to users upon request.

 [![Source code](media/source_code.png)](https://github.com/VirtoCommerce/vc-module-customer-review)